albelozer/gitbook/ansible/localhost-connection.md

-# Ansible vagrant localhost connection
+# Connecting Ansible to Vagrant VM on localhost

 The short manual of how to connect from locally installed Ansible to the Vagrant VMs running localy on Mac OS X.